-We can corrupt the header using this non-strict value:
+We can now corrupt the header in the example above:

-'''

 (poke) ehdr_ns.e_version = 666

-'''

 5 Maps and Map-files

 Editing data with GNU poke mainly involves creating mapped values and storing them in Poke variables.
 However, this may not be that convenient when poking several files simultaneously, and when the complexity of the data increases. poke provides a convenient mechanism for this: maps and map files.